 10 Fascinating Facts About the Hubble Space Telescope

-1. It was named for a famous astronomer.
+1. It was named after a famous astronomer.
 The Hubble Space Telescope takes its name from Edwin Hubble, an American astronomer whose observations helped broaden scientists’ view of the universe to include galaxies other than our own.
 While working at the Mount Wilson Observatory ...read more

 How Apollo 13 Became NASA's 'Successful Failure'